belodetek/black.box/README.md

 Please visit PayPal to cancel your `black.box` subscription.

 ![PayPal cancel subscription](https://raw.githubusercontent.com/ab77/black.box/master/images/paypal.png)

+# technical architecture
+OpenVPN/Stunnel is used for building `black.box` VPN tunnels, whether encrypted or otherwise.
+Python 2.7.x is used to wrap the OpenVPN binary together with Linux Bash shell scripts to interface to the operating system.
+All Python code is compiled into executables using Nuitka on dynamically provisioned Digital Ocean Droplets for both `armv7l` (QEMU) and `x86_64` architectures and shipped to devices in a secure manner, by first encrypting the payload using OpenSSL.
+Devices are managed using `resin.io` IoT infrastructure, which runs the `black.box` code inside Docker containers on custom ResinOS images.
+All runtime code is unpacked onto encrypted disk partitions inside Docker containers with all transient data stored in memory only and disk encryption keys never recorded.

+Amazon AWS (EBS) is used to host both the `black.box` API and the device Dashboard, which are implemented in Python/Flask and Bootstrap.
+Amazon RDS is used for transient data storage, persisting for no longer than one hour, although technically something like Redis would be a better architectural choice.

+For subscriptions, the `black.box` API talks to the PayPal Subscriptions API to set-up monthly subscriptions.
+For Bitcoin payments, the BlockCypher API provides nesessary WebHooks to advise the `black.box` API when a payment has been confirmed (single confirmation) as well as a WebSocket notification for the Dashboard. no Bitcoin payment provider is used in the Bitcoin payment flow.

+Additional management VPS is used to provide `ipinfo` support services as well as execute automated headless video playback tests using  Selenium WebDriver wrapped in Python.

 #### footnotes
 1. default ports: `80/tcp`, `443/tcp` and `53/udp`